neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 ## Wrap-Up

-[Checkout DeepSparse](https://github.com/neuralmagic/deepsparse) for more details on deploying your sparse models with GPU-class performance on CPUs!
+[Checkout DeepSparse](https://github.com/neuralmagic/deepsparse) for details on deploying your sparse models on CPUs!